MRGilak/moonwalk/_notes/Computer Science/Cryptography/Modular arithmetic.md

 ---
 layout: note
 title: "Modular arithmetic"
-date: 2025-08-14
+date: 2025-08-23
-excerpt: "In a world without division, modular arithmetic reigns supreme, where remainders become the ultimate deciders and modular inverses hold the key to unlocking secrets.
-But how do we navigate this strange landscape, and what ancient algorithm "
+excerpt: "In a world without division, modular arithmetic reigns supreme, where remainders hold the secrets to cryptic codes and the Euclidean Algorithm uncovers hidden patterns in the realm of integers.
+But what lies at the heart of this mysterious "
 ---

+#cryptography #computer-science
 When we divide two integers, we have an equation that looks like this:
 $$
 \frac{A}{B} = Q\ remainder\ R